 Game shooting is as much a social activity as it is a sport, and this poses a unique set of challenges with respect to maintaining two metres between staff, participants and helpers.
 On both driven and walked-up shoots, there is almost always sufficient spacing between pegs and walking guns to ensure physical distancing is maintained.
-However, consideration should be given to any face to face/physical contact services which cannot easily maintain appropriate physical distancing while physical and multi-household restrictions remain in place e.g. the use of personal loaders not from the same household as the shooter The transportation of guns and beaters between drives may pose a challenge in respect of maintaining physical distancing (See 4.1 in Forestry Guidance here), as do the traditional social elements of the day.
+However, consideration should be given to any face to face/physical contact services which cannot easily maintain appropriate physical distancing while physical and multi-household restrictions remain in place e.g. the use of personal loaders not from the same household as the shooter.
+The transportation of guns and beaters between drives may pose a challenge in respect of maintaining physical distancing (See 4.1 in Forestry Guidance here), as do the traditional social elements of the day.
 With these matters in mind, where possible consideration should be given to the following guidelines.

 - 1. Briefings: Health and safety is paramount when game shooting.
 A health and safety briefing should be delivered in the usual way, with the inclusion of key Covid-19 guidelines as appropriate.
 The risk assessment will help guide this briefing. - 2.
-Socialising: Dependent on lockdown easing in respect of groups of persons, all socialising should take place outside where possible, avoiding the congregation of a large number of people in a small space (such as a shooting hut or bothy).
-Phase 3 of the route map would allow people to meet in extended groups subject to physical distancing. - 3.
+Socialising: All socialising should ideally take place outside, avoiding the congregation of a large number of people in a small space (such as a shooting hut or bothy).
+Where large, well-ventilated buildings are available (such as a barn), these could be configured to support social elements of the day.
+Where socialising is taking place, individuals should maintain physical distancing and comply with the current Scottish Government restrictions for meeting people outside (available here). - 3.
 Refreshments: The sharing of refreshments should be avoided.
 Individuals are advised to bring their own refreshments to avoid cross contamination.
-Refreshments should ideally be consumed outside, or inside if there is a large enough space to maintain physical distancing.
+Refreshments should be consumed outside, or in a large-well ventilated building if available.
 Refreshments could be supplied by a local caterer provided it is delivered in individually sealed containers and is collected while maintaining two metres separation. - 4.
 Hygiene: Individuals are advised to bring hand sanitiser with them on shoot days.
 Consideration should be given to wearing gloves to prevent contamination of gates, pegs and vehicles.
 Individuals are advised not to touch dogs belonging to others with bare hands.
-Individuals are advised to avoid touching their face where there is a risk of hand / glove contamination. - 5.
-Accommodation: Where overnight accommodation is offered or required please refer to The Tourism and Hospitality checklist here.
-Consideration should be given to the Good to Go scheme.
+Individuals are advised to avoid touching their face where there is a risk of hand / glove contamination.
+Face masks are encouraged, especially when individuals are congregating to receive verbal briefs or travelling between drives. - 5.
+Accommodation: Those seeking overnight accommodation should make themselves aware of the current restrictions with respect to staying in different types of commercial accommodation businesses.
+The VisitScotland website (see here) contains useful guidance pertaining to various types of accommodation, and contains advice on how many households are permitted to stay where.